simpledotorg/simple-server/doc/howto/sms_reminder_experiments.md

 #### Experiment

 - `name` - A name for the experiment.
-- `type` - There are two kinds of experiments depending on the type of the patients that will be enrolled.
+- `experiment_type` - There are two kinds of experiments depending on the type of the patients that will be enrolled.
   - `current_patients` - Patients who have an upcoming appointment.
   - `stale_patients` - Patients who have not visited in the last year and do not have a scheduled appointment in the future.
 - `max_patients_per_day` - The maximum number of patients to be enrolled per day.